 In the southern portion of the City, the North Branch of Bassett Creek discharges into New Hope from Plymouth under TH 169 into Northwood Lake.
 The North Branch of Bassett Creek flows out of Northwood Lake and proceeds east through Northwood Park into Crystal, prior to discharging into the main Bassett Creek channel.
+The North Branch of Bassett Creek is classified as a Priority 1 Stream, per Section 2.7.2.2 of the 2015 BCWMC Plan.

-&lt;sup>2 Identified in the Bassett Creek Watershed Management Plan as "North Branch of Bassett Creek"
+2 Identified in the Bassett Creek Watershed Management Plan as "North Branch of Bassett Creek"